 What Is Sinusitis?

-Recurrent acute sinusitis and chronic sinusitis affects around 30 million Americans each year.
+Recurrent acute sinusitis and chronic sinusitis affect around 30 million Americans each year.
 These infections occur when the sinus opening becomes blocked, decreasing airflow and preventing mucus from draining properly.
 They cause cold-like symptoms that include congestion, runny nose, sore throat, facial pain and swelling, pain in the upper teeth, loss of smell or taste, bad breath, fatigue and headache.

 Viral infections most often cause these conditions, though they can also occur due to nasal polyps, a deviated septum or head trauma.
 Medical treatment and allergy shots work for some, but others continue to suffer despite numerous attempts using various treatments.
 Balloon Sinuplasty may be the answer.